morti88/flight-prediction/README.md

 <h3>Action Buttons</h3>
   The initial button, labeled as "DECISION TREE," is embedded to provide a visual representation of the decision tree to the user.
 The second button, designated as "PREDICTION," facilitates the estimation of flight ticket prices based on the user-provided input values.
 </div>

+# Prediction Class
+The "Prediction" class is designed to predict flight ticket prices based on user input, employing an attribute called "sample" and featuring four key methods: "read data," "training data," "decision tree," and "predict price."

+<h3>Data Retrieval with "read data"</h3>
+The "read data" method extracts a clean dataset from MongoDB and converts it into a DataFrame.
+This conversion is essential for preparing the data for model training.

+<h3>Model Training through "training data"</h3>
+The "training data" method is responsible for training a machine learning model.
+It focuses on the dataset retrieved from MongoDB, splitting it into two essential parts: X (independent variables) and y (dependent variable).
+This division allows the data to be further divided into "X_train" and "y_train," which are crucial for model training.

+<h3> Visualizing Decision Trees with "decision tree"</h3>
+The "decision tree" method creates a visual representation of the decision tree used in our predictive model.
+It transforms the dataset, which contains interval data, into numerical data suitable for DecisionTreeRegression.
+Feature selection is employed to improve the accuracy of the decision tree.
+Specifically, five columns ('airline,' 'class,' 'departure_time,' 'duration,' and 'stops') are chosen to train the X-axis, while 'price' serves as the y-axis.
+The data is split, with 80% allocated to training and the rest for testing.
+The method concludes by plotting the decision tree.

+<h3> Price Prediction via "predict price"</h3>
+The "predict price" method is central to the program's objective of predicting flight ticket prices.
+Users provide a DataFrame with the relevant information.
+The method then trains a regression model using five selected columns ('airline,' 'class,' 'departure_time,' 'duration,' and 'stops').
+Finally, after inputting the user's DataFrame, the method generates a ticket price estimate.